nomjs/nomjs-server/README.md

 ### Log in to nom

-Log in to `nom` with your GitHub username/password (won't work if you have two-factor auth turned on):
+Log in to `nom` with your GitHub username/password (won't work if you have two-factor auth turned on - see below for further instructions):

 *Note: this method will automatically create an OAuth token for `nom` with the read:org scope for future use*